-We paid special attention to the issue of impairment of investment in subsidiary due to significance of their carrying value, as well as due to the fact that process of assessing by management the value in use of investments in subsidiaries is complex as it is based on the use of significant estimates and judgments with respect to future market and economic conditions and the results of operations of the Group.
+We paid special attention to the issue of impairment of investment in subsidiary due to significance of their carrying value, as well as due to the fact that process of assessing by management the value in use of investments in subsidiaries is complex as it is based on the use of significant estimates and judgments with respect to future market and economic conditions and the results of operations of the Company.

-The management of the Company performed impairment indicator analysis of investments in subsidiaries Ekibastuz GRES-1 named after Bulat Nurzhanov LLP ("EGRES-1"), Alatau Zharyk Company JSC and Almaty Power Stations JSC ("AlES") and performed impairment test of investment in subsidiary Tegis Munay LLP.
+The management of the Company performed impairment indicator analysis of investments in subsidiaries Ekibastuz GRES-1 named after Bulat Nurzhanov LLP ("EGRES-1"), Alatau Zharyk Company JSC and Tegis Munay LLP and performed impairment test of investment in subsidiary Almaty Power Stations JSC ("ALES").